How to Get Around Brno

 The interval between most buses is 7–15 min from Monday to Friday during rush hours.
 Weekend intervals are 10–30 minutes.
 The average interval between most trams is approximately 8 minutes during rush hour on working days; otherwise every 10–15 minutes.

 - Náměstí Svobody – the main square of the city centre, between the Česká meeting point and the Hlavní nádraží meeting point

 - Masarykova – together with Česká the most important street in the centre, leading you from Náměstí Svobody to Hlavní nádraží.

 - Česká – one of the main junctions, also a meeting point (we say “by the clock” – there is a clock at the corner)

 - Hlavní nádraží (the Main Railway Station) – also one of the main meeting places and main junction

-It is also available as mobile application Czech Public Transport IDOS with English version.
+It is also available as the mobile application Czech Public Transport IDOS with an English version.
 For schedules in Brno, GPS location of vehicles and information about transport irregularities you can try the DPMBinfo application.

 FROM/TO Vinařská, you can get by: